Strong Secrecy from Channel Resolvability: Introduction

-The information-theoretic security results obtained for the wiretap channel and source model for secret-key agreement are criticized in some circles for measuring statistical independence in terms of the rate of information leaked to the eavesdropper $\frac{1}{n}\avgI{\rvM;\rvZ^n}$.
-The weakness of this metric from a cryptographic standpoint has been highlighted in multiple works~\cite{Bloch2011,Maurer2000}, which have advocated using the total amount of information leaked $\avgI{\rvM;\rvZ^n}$ instead.
-The analysis of secure communication architectures under this more stringent secrecy metric has been performed with different methods, such as graph-coloring techniques~\cite{Csiszar1996} and privacy amplification~\cite{Maurer2000,Bennett1995}.
-We also note that resolvability has already been used more or less implicitly in~\cite{Hayashi2006,Devetak2005}; the results presented in this paper differ from these earlier works by making resolvability the \emph{explicit} mechanism for secrecy and generalizing known results to several models, including compound channels and continuous channels with cost constraints.
+The early information-theoretic security results obtained for the wiretap channel and source model for secret-key agreement are criticized in some circles for measuring statistical dependence in terms of the average information rate leaked to the eavesdropper $\frac{1}{n}\avgI{\rvM;{\mathbf{Z}}}$.
+The weakness of this metric from a cryptographic standpoint has been highlighted in multiple works~\cite{Maurer1994,Maurer2000,Bloch2011}, which have instead advocated using the average information leaked $\avgI{\rvM;{\mathbf{Z}}}$.
+The analysis of secure communication architectures under this more stringent secrecy metric has been performed with different methods, such as graph-coloring techniques~\cite{Csiszar1996}, privacy amplification~\cite{Maurer2000,Bennett1995}, and channel resolvability~\cite{Hayashi2006,Devetak2005}.
+The results presented in this paper further clarify the relation between secrecy and channel resolvability and highlight the potential of channel resolvability for solving secure communication problems.

-The connection between secrecy and resolvability is better highlighted by studying secure communication architectures beyond the traditional memoryless setting; in particular, the distinction between the coding mechanisms for reliability and secrecy becomes apparent in the expressions of the results themselves.
-In this context, the information-spectrum methods pioneered by Han and Verd\'u turn out to be convenient mathematical tools, as they allow us to analyze general channels by focusing on the properties of mutual information as a random variable~\cite{Han1993,InformationSpectrumMethods,Verdu1994}.
-We note that these tools have already been used to study information-theoretic security beyond memoryless channels and our results provide extensions of~\cite{Hayashi2006,Koga2000,Koga2005,Kobayashi2005}.
+The connection between secrecy and channel resolvability is better illustrated by studying secure communication architectures beyond the traditional memoryless setting; in particular, the distinction between the coding mechanisms for reliability and secrecy becomes apparent in the expressions of the results themselves.
+In this context, the information-spectrum methods pioneered by Han and Verd\'u turn out to be convenient mathematical tools, as they allow us to analyze general channels by focusing on the properties of mutual information as a random variable.
+We note that these tools have already been used to study some information-theoretic security problems and our results provide extensions of~\cite{Koga2000,Koga2005,Kobayashi2005,Hayashi2006}.